-Recent data from the PEACE-1 trial showed the benefits of the combination of ADT plus prednisone plus docetaxel and abiraterone acetate compared to docetaxel and ADT.39 In a 2×2 factorial design, patients with de novo mCSPC (n=1173) were randomly assigned to receive SOC (n=296), SOC plus abiraterone and prednisone (n=29), SOC plus radiotherapy (n=293), or SOC plus abiraterone plus radiotherapy (n=291).
-SOC treatments included ADT with or without docetaxel, and overall, 60% of participants received a median of six cycles of docetaxel.
+Data from the PEACE-1 trial showed the benefits of the combination of ADT plus prednisone plus docetaxel and abiraterone acetate compared to docetaxel and ADT.45 In a 2×2 factorial design, patients with de novo mCSPC (n=1173) were randomly assigned to receive SOC (n=296), SOC plus abiraterone and prednisone (n=29), SOC plus radiotherapy (n=293), or SOC plus abiraterone plus radiotherapy (n=291).
+Standard of care treatments included ADT with or without docetaxel, and overall 60% of participants received a median of six cycles of docetaxel.

-Compared with SOC (ADT plus docetaxel without abiraterone), the addition of abiraterone improved the median OS and reduced the relative risk of death from any cause by 25% (adjusted HR for OS 0.75, 95.1% CI 0.59-0.95, p=0.017).
-Using CHAARTED study criteria, high-volume patients treated with abiraterone and prednisone with SOC (including docetaxel) compared to SOC alone reduced the relative risk of radiographic progression or death (adjusted HR 0.47, 99.9% CI 0.30-0.72, p<0.0001); OS was improved from 3.47 years with SOC without abiraterone to 5.14 years when abiraterone was added, corresponding to a 28% reduction in relative risk of death (adjusted HR 0.72, 95.1% CI 0.55-0.95, p=0.019).
+Compared with SOC (ADT plus docetaxel) without abiraterone, the addition of abiraterone improved the median OS, reduced the relative risk of death from any cause by 25% (adjusted HR for OS 0.75, 95.1% CI 0.59-0.95, p=0.017).
+Using CHAARTED study criteria, high-volume patients treated with abiraterone and prednisone with SOC (including docetaxel) compared to SOC alone reduced the relative risk of radiographic progression or death (adjusted HR 0.47, 99.9% Cl 0.30-0.72, p<0.0001); OS was improved from 3.47 years with SOC without abiraterone to 5.14 years when abiraterone was added, corresponding to a 28% reduction in relative risk of death (adjusted HR 0.72, 95.1% CI 0.55-0.95, p=0.019).
 In low-volume patients, the addition of abiraterone to SOC reduced the relative risk of radiographic progression or death (adjusted HR 0.58, 99.9% CI 0.29-1.15, p=0.0061); OS benefits were not found due to lack of maturity of the data (median OS not reached in either group).
 Importantly, although the addition of abiraterone to SOC increased the risk of hypertension (22% vs. 13%), the combination did not significantly increase grade 3 adverse events or other severe adverse events, such as neutropenia or fatigue.

-Darolutamide in combination with ADT and docetaxel is a treatment option for patients with mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).
+Darolutamide in combination with ADT and docetaxel is a treatment option for men with mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).

-The ARASENS trial randomized 1306 patients with mCSPC to receive docetaxel and ADT with (n=651) or without (n=655) darolutamide.40 A significant improvement in OS was observed in those receiving darolutamide; the risk of death was 32.5% lower in the darolutamide group than in the placebo group (HR 0.68, 95% CI 0.57-0.80, p<0.001) and OS at four years was 62.7% (95% CI 58.7-66.7) in the darolutamide group and 50.4% (95% CI 46.3-54.6) in the placebo group.
-Although efficacy based on volume of disease was not defined, benefits of the addition of darolutamide with docetaxel was seen regardless of metastatic stage at initial diagnosis (M1: HR 0.71, 95% CI 0.59-0.85; M0: HR 0.61, 95% CI 0.35-1.05).
-The addition of darolutamide to docetaxel did not increase adverse events, such as neutropenia or fatigue; the addition darolutamide slightly increased the rate of rash (16.6% vs. 13.5%) and hypertension (13.7% vs. 9.2%).
+The ARASENS trial randomized 1306 mCSPC patients to receive docetaxel and androgen deprivation with (651 patients) or without (655 patients) darolutamide.46 A significant improvement in OS was observed in those receiving darolutamide; the risk of death was 32.5% lower in the darolutamide group than in the placebo group (HR 0.68, 95% CI 0.57-0.80, p<0.001) and OS at four years was 62.7% (95% CI 58.7-66.7) in the darolutamide group and 50.4% (95% CI 46.3-54.6) in the placebo group.
+Although efficacy based on volume of disease was not defined. the benefits of the addition of darolutamide with docetaxel were seen regardless of metastatic stage at initial diagnosis (MI: HR 0.71, CI 0.59-0.85; MO: HR 0.61, Cl 0.35-1.05).
+The addition of darolutamide to docetaxel did not increase adverse events such as neutropenia or fatigue; the addition darolutamide slightly increased the rate of rash (16.6% vs. 13.5%) and hypertension (13.7% vs. 9.2%).

-The ARASENS and PEACE-1 trials both show the benefits of adding an androgen receptor pathway inhibitor (ARPi) to docetaxel in CSPC.
-The studies show the benefits of triplet therapy (ADT, ARPi, and docetaxel) compared to ADT and docetaxel, but did not directly compare efficacy of triplet therapy to the combination therapy of ADT and ARPi.
-As such, these guidelines do not identify an "optimal" treatment option, and various triplet or doublet treatments are recommended.
+The ARASENS and PEACE-1 trials both show the benefits of adding an ARPi to docetaxel in CSPC.
+The studies show the benefits of triplet therapy (ADT, ARPi, and docetaxel) compared to ADT and docetaxel, but did not directly compare efficacy of triplet therapy to the combination therapy of ADT and ARPi.^{45,46} As such, these guidelines do not identify an "optimal" treatment option and various triplet or doublet treatments are recommended.